-bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania
+bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania?

 Asked if the unsafe Belarusian NPP would become safe ifAlexander Lukashenko leaves power, the analyst chuckled: “This is the biggest conundrum that few dare even to talk about.”

-“Although we are talking about how horribly unsafe the plant is, other nations, where Russia has built nuclear power plants, are promoting the (Russian) technology that was used virtually 100% at the Belarus plant,” Jankauskas said before adding: “The same IAEA has issued only a few concerns about it, just many in Lithuania keep mum about that.”
+“Although we are talking about how horribly unsafe the plant is, other nations, where Russia has built nuclear power plants, are promoting the (Russian) technology that was used virtually 100% at the Belarus plant,” Jankauskas said, before adding: “The same IAEA has issued only a few concerns about it, just many in Lithuania keep mum about that.”

-As the three Baltic nations have not yet worked a uniform methodology for purchasing electric power from third countries like Belarus, Lithuania cannot perhaps be sure that its hawkish stance on Belarusian electricity will not backfire at a point.
+As the three Baltic nations have not yet worked a uniform methodology for purchasing electric power from third countries like Belarus, Lithuania cannot perhaps be sure that its hawkish stance on Belarusian electricity will not backfire at a point in the future.

 Latvia is hungry for power imports and does not conceal its intention to buy electricity from Ostravets.
 The country has been seeing a rapid fall in domestic electricity output since 2018.
 It is 85% reliant on hydro and currently has one 330-kV interconnection with Russia, but has no direct links with Belarus.

-Riga could easily be tempted to buy Belarusian electricity, and is does not support Vilnius’ safety-inspired bar on imports.
-The question of electricity does have the potential to weaken the Baltic states’ traditional political and economic unity, while the tachnical ability of the Lithuanian government to halt any imports of any power from Ostrovets rests on shaky grounds.
+Riga could easily be tempted to buy Belarusian electricity, and it does not support Vilnius’ safety-inspired bar on imports.
+The question of electricity does have the potential to weaken the Baltic states’ traditional political and economic unity, while the technical ability of the Lithuanian government to halt any imports of any power from Ostrovets rests on shaky grounds.

 |